Perfection (Super Junior-M EP): Music video for Perfection

-The Perfection music video was released on separate dates on SM Entertainment's YouTube account, but the Chinese version has been constantly taken down due to minor typing errors in the subtitles of the early videos - the subtitle was displayed in mostly Traditional Chinese characters but a few lines also had some Simplified Chinese characters mixed in with the traditional characters.
+The Perfection music video was released on separate dates on SM Entertainment's YouTube account, but the Chinese version has been constantly taken down due to minor typing errors in the subtitles of the early videos – the subtitle was displayed in mostly traditional Chinese characters but a few lines also had some Simplified Chinese characters mixed in with the traditional characters.
 The latest video was put up on February 28, 2011, with all of the Chinese characters in the subtitles fixed into traditional Chinese characters.

-The music video features all members of Super Junior M. However, the video only shows limited appearances of Choi Siwon during most of the video, due to his inability to learn the choreography partly because of a busy acting schedule for Athena: Goddess of War.
+The music video features all members of Super Junior M. However, the video only shows limited appearances of Choi Si-won during most of the video, due to his inability to learn the choreography partly because of a busy acting schedule for Athena: Goddess of War.

 Album sales

 In Taiwan, "Perfection" has sold over 60,000 copies, making Super Junior M, the bestselling South Korean artist in Taiwan for 2011.
 The album was heavily promoted in Taiwan during 2011, due to the group's "long stay" of two months in Taiwan to study Mandarin and to accommodate the filming of Skip Beat! for Super Junior M members, Siwon and Donghae.
 The "long stay" allowed them to frequently appear and promote in Taiwan, which stimulated sales.
-Additional factors for the album's success in Taiwan included the fact that the pronunciation of "too perfect" in Mandarin was similar to that of "Taiwan is beautiful" and "Taiwanese girl" in Mandarin.
+Additional factors for the album's success in Taiwan included the fact that the pronunciation of title track 太完美 (Tàiwánměi, lit. "too perfect") in Mandarin was similar to that of 臺灣美 (Táiwān měi, lit.
+"Taiwan is beautiful") and "Taiwanese girl" in Mandarin.